ysun98/Contributions/CONTRIBUTING.md

 subsequent pushes will now trigger builds, and the build reports will be posted to the issue you created in this repository.

+## Multiple Related Packages

+Sometimes you wish to contribute more than one package at a time.
+For example, you may contribute a software package and a data package that goes with it.

+*SUPPORT/DOCUMENTATION FOR THIS IS FORTHCOMING*

 ## Resources

 Our package build system will run `R CMD check` on your package,